architagr/golang_collections/list/sortedlist_README.md

-# Array List
+# Sorted List

-This package implements generic Array List, the data of the list should implement the `IDeepCopy` interface.
+This package implements generic Sorted List, the data of the list should implement the `IDeepCopy` interface.

 ## Quick Start
 ```go